StevenBlack/k7waterfront/topic/_WaterfrontAccessLost.md

 <a href="http://k7waterfront.org/KingstonWaterfrontNews092007.html#3577"><img src="http://k7Waterfront.org/Images/FtHeryAccess100h.jpg"  class="floatright bottom" title="Fort Henry: off limits, because we say so."></a><h3>Chains at Fort Henry<br>(since 2007)</h3>
-Which [http://k7waterfront.org/Topic/__Whig20070810](keeps visitors off the hill), and away from the water.
+Which [keeps visitors off the hill](http://k7waterfront.org/Topic/__Whig20070810), and away from the water.
 Go straight to the giftshop.
 One of the finest water vistas in Canada is not for you.
 Because we arbitrarily say so.

 <a href="http://dolphinscubaclub.blogspot.ca/search/label/Tett%20Centre"><img src="http://3.bp.blogspot.com/_MuW11ed9-Co/Rl7-7lOotlI/AAAAAAAAAY0/9cyWwbIo0x4/s200/SANY0191.JPG" class="floatright"></a><h3>Diving from the Tett Centre / Morton Street<br>(since 2011)</h3>